 The Company maintains its accounts in Canadian dollars, U.S. dollars, Euros and Mexican pesos.
-The Company's operations are in Mexico, the United States and Germany and some of its payment commitments and exploration expenditures under the various agreements governing its rights to its Mexican properties and in respect of the Kilgore Project are denominated in U.S. dollars, making these rights subject to foreign currency fluctuations.
+The Company's operations are in the United States, Germany and some of its payment commitments and exploration expenditures under the various agreements governing its rights to the Kilgore Project and Evolución Property are denominated in U.S. dollars, making these rights subject to foreign currency fluctuations.
 Such fluctuations may materially affect the Company's financial position and results.